-Location: The compressor for the guest house was located on the right side of the house. • The compressors were located on the left side of the house.
+Location: The condensers were located on the right side of the house.

-- Observations: - The A/C condensers were not strapped to the bases.
+- The A/C units were older models and may be near or past the intended service life of the of 20-25 years.
+Replacement may be needed in the future. - The A/C condensers were not strapped to the bases.
 Safety hazard in case of sudden movement, i.e, earthquake.
-I recommend leveling and strapping as needed for safety. - The base for the guest house A/C unit was covered with dirt/mud and was not elevated as required.
-Correction recommended.
+I recommend leveling and strapping as needed for safety.

+4 older A/C units had been reconditioned